-In the International channel band, transmissions on channels 15 and 17 must be low (1 W), and the radio does not allow transmissions on these channels to be changed to high (25 W).
+In the International channel band, transmissions on channels 15, 17, 75, and 76 must be low (1 W).

+NOTE: In the USA and Canadian channel bands, you can bypass the power setting for these channels temporarily during transmission (Bypassing the Low Transmission Power Setting, page 2).
+In the International channel band, the radio does not permit transmissions on these channels to be changed to high (25 W).

-- 1 Select HI/LO.
+- Select HI/LO.

 - 2 Select 1W or 25W.

 - 3 Select OK.